Components - useBlockProps

 Considerations

-Since there can only be one root element in a block template when using useBlockProps, the block template has to have a single root element.
-For example, the following will not work:
+Since there can only be one root element in a block template, when using

 Copy